 The outside of the bee house should be secured using a wire or hardware cloth with ¾ inch openings.
 Additionally, the holes should be properly aligned with open ends facing outwards and the tube pushed to the back of the nesting house.

 Leafcutter bees should be well-secured from the elements, that is, rain, wind and direct sun.
 It is also important to keep the house safe from birds.
-For weather elements, a roof that is 2 to 3 inches longer than the nesting house will help provide shelter and direct rain water away from the leafcutter bee house.
+For weather elements, a roof that is 2 to 3 inches longer than the nesting house will help provide shelter and direct rainwater away from the leafcutter bee house.
 It is also important to ensure the bee house does not smell of paint by the time the leafcutter bees are living in the house.
 This can be achieved by painting the house a month prior to bringing in the leafcutter bees.

-As for the nesting holes it is important to keep the diameter at 6mm. each solitary leafcutter bee will utilize one nesting hole, filling it up with several eggs before moving to the next hole where the process is repeated.
-At end of its life, it will fill up one or two holes.
+As for the nesting holes, it is important to keep the diameter at 6mm. each solitary leafcutter bee will utilize one nesting hole, filling it up with several eggs before moving to the next hole where the process is repeated.
+At the end of its life, it will fill up one or two holes.
 These bees never damage furniture or any wooden item, but they establish their nests in already existing holes.

 Release the Leafcutter Bee Cocoons

 When the time is right and prevailing conditions ideal, the leafcutter bee cocoons can then be released.
-To release the leafcutter be cocoons simply means to place the cocoons inside a bee house where the bees will emerge and start their summer activities.
+To release the leafcutter bee cocoons simply means to place the cocoons inside a bee house where the bees will emerge and start their summer activities.
 These should be placed inside the bee house.
 Leafcutter bee cocoons should not necessarily be placed in the nesting holes since emerging bees will always find a nesting hole by themselves.

 The cocoons should be released under below conditions: